Section E: QAA Quality Code

 B11: Research degrees

-At SOAS, the Academic Development Directorate keeps the Quality Code under review, and reports to LTQC when sections are revised.
-LTQC may implement changes to reflect the revised guidance, or may refer the new section to a committee or administrative section with direct responsibility for the area concerned.
-LTQC will also monitor awareness and use of the Code through PPRs.
+At SOAS, the Academic Development Directorate keeps the Quality Code under review, and reports to TELSOC when sections are revised.
+TELSOC may implement changes to reflect the revised guidance, or may refer the new section to a committee or administrative section with direct responsibility for the area concerned.
+TELSOC will also monitor awareness and use of the Code through PPRs.

 E.3 Part C: Information about Higher Education provision